Aspose.Words or Open XML SDK

 - And others

-In the following sections, we will take a closer look at some of the features and abilities provided by Aspose.Words.
+In the following sections and articles, we will take a closer look at some of the features and abilities provided by Aspose.Words.

 Aspose.Words software can be considered more secure compared to Open XML SDK as it is developed in a governed condition that our employees having excellent experience in this specific area abide.